Pune Highway: Reception

 Nandini Ramnath of Scroll.in observe that "Pune Highway isn’t always alive to Nicholas’s troubling ways, or the depiction of Mona as a textbook hussy.
 The film does a competent job of maintaining suspense over the killer’s identity and motives, but doesn’t create compelling enough characters to make the journey entirely engaging."

 Devesh Sharma of Filmfare gave 3 stars out of 5 and said that "Ultimately, Pune Highway is a film of conflicting ambitions.
 It wants to be a nostalgic tale of friendship, a character-driven drama, and a suspenseful murder mystery all at once.
 While it succeeds in moments, it falters in integrating these elements into a cohesive whole.
 The result is a film that is compelling in parts but inconsistent in impact."

 Dhaval Roy of The Times of India rated 2.5/5 stars and said that "Pune Highway holds tremendous potential in its story arc and character development, it falls short of delivering a truly compelling experience.
 What could have been a gripping thriller turns into a bumpy ride."

-Amit Bhatia of ABP News gave 3.5 stars out of 5 and said that "une Highway is the kind of thriller Indian cinema needs more of—smart, subtle, and soaked in suspense.
+Amit Bhatia of ABP News gave 3.5 stars out of 5 and said that "Pune Highway is the kind of thriller Indian cinema needs more of—smart, subtle, and soaked in suspense.
 It respects the intelligence of its audience and rewards their attention with a genuinely engrossing experience.
 Sadly, without a massive marketing push or studio backing, it risks becoming another great film that few people see."

 Subhash K Jha writes for News 24 awarded 3 stars out of 5 and commented that "Pune Highway doesn’t offer neat closures to the quirky conundrum of boundary-less relationships among friends who don’t seem to believe in giving one another space.
 They discuss their scatological and sex lives in the same breath amidst wild cackles and hisses."